A Bird Song Detector for improving bird identification through Deep Learning: a case study from Do\~nana

 Historically, early bird vocalization recognition methods relied on basic sound feature analysis, using techniques such as Random Forests for classification.
 These methods focused on extracting specific audio features -- such as frequency, pitch, or duration -- to create a feature set that could be used for classification \citep{keen2021machine}.
 Despite of being effective to a certain extent, these approaches were limited by their reliance on manually crafted features and often struggled with complex and overlapping sounds.
 Such challenges in traditional feature engineering approaches are well-documented in foundational works on Machine Learning \citep{hastie2009elements,murphy2012machine}, where the need for automated, high-level feature extraction was emphasized as a challenge for accurate classification in complex domains.
 The recent shift towards Deep Learning \citep{goodfellow2016deep}, has enabled more advanced architectures that autonomously learn rich representations from data, addressing many limitations of earlier methods.

-In the case of bird vocalization recognition, Deep Learning techniques have represented a revolution for monitoring bird populations \citep{xie2023review}.
+In the case of bird vocalization recognition, Deep Learning techniques have represented a revolution for monitoring bird populations \citep{xie2023review, stowell2022computational}.
 One of the most popular models of bird vocalization recognition is BirdNET \citep{kahl2021birdnet}, which has proved to be successful in many cases \citep{perez2023birdnet, wood2024guidelines, schuster2024evaluation}.
 These models were tested in environments where the base model was especially well trained, mainly in Northern America and central-Northern Europe.
 This means that the model was initially trained on a dataset that closely resembles the conditions of the test environment, thereby increasing its predictive accuracy.
-Nevertheless, models trained on global datasets performance may degrade when applied to unfamiliar environmental conditions, given the variability of local bird vocalizations and soundscapes \citep{Beery_Efficient_Pipeline_for, lauha2022domain}.